Bohooslav/bain/README.md

 pip install -r requirements.txt
 ```

-- run server
+- run server (I am using 0 host for better debugging.
+You are free to use whatever you want)

 ```bash
 python manage.py runserver 0.0.0.0:8000
 ```

 - and go to <http://127.0.0.1:8000/>
 - check if everything is correct and you do not see any error.
-You will not see any book, cuz to do that you should have installed PostreSQL and download the translations from the datababase => <https://us-east-2.console.aws.amazon.com/rds/home?region=us-east-2#database:id=bollsdb;is-cluster=false>.
-Firstly, using pgAdmin or cmd, create a database `bain`, than run migrations:
+You will not see any book, because to do that you should have installed PostreSQL and fill it with translations.
+Ask me to get it  <https:t.me/Boguslavv>.
+Using pgAdmin or cmd, create a database `bain`, than run migrations:

 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

- and insert the downloaded translation there.
-If you do not wanna set up local database you can use remote database, but be careful, do not make any tests or mutations on the production database.
-It is strongly recommended to use local copy, and do all your testing on it.
+ and then insert the translation there.

-- the next step is to go to `./bolls/static/bolls/` to install imba dependencies
+- the next step is to go to `./bolls/static/bolls/` to install Imba dependencies

 ```bash
 cd bolls/static/bolls/